juxt/yada/manuscript/100_security.md

 processed, so if necessary they can be used to establish the identity of the user.
-However, it is important to remember that authentication happens before the resource's properties have been loaded, since credentials do not as it has do with the actual resource.
+However, it is important to remember that authentication happens before the resource's properties have been loaded, since credentials do not have to do with the actual resource.
 Thus, if the user is not genuine, we might well save a wasted trip to the resource's data-store.